 Although health experts suggest exercising for at least 20 minutes a day, many of us fall far short of that goal.
 And unfortunately, this lack of fitness has been linked to an array of negative health outcomes.
 According tothe CDC, neglecting to exercise can raise your odds of suffering from multiple conditions, including obesity, heart disease, type 2 diabetes, and even cancer.
-Given these risks and the affliction of a pandemic, it’s no surprise that more people are wondering how to get motivated to exercise.
+Given these risks, it’s no surprise that more people are wondering how to get motivated to exercise.

 While any number of factors can prevent us from hitting the gym, lack of motivation is one of the top excuses people provide.
 Between long workdays and busy home lives, many Americans find it hard to get up off the couch and move.
 Moreover, our internal dialogue can prevent us from getting enough exercise.
 We might tell ourselves that getting in shape is too hard or that we’d look silly trying to use the weight-training machines at our local gym.
 Even those who enjoy working out may struggle to get out of bed and hit the jogging trail on chilly mornings.

 Whether you’ve been working out for years or are just now adopting an active lifestyle, staying motivated is the key to success.
 Keep reading to learn more about why people lose the motivation to exercise, along with tips for achieving your health and fitness goals in the coming months.

 Most Americans want to get fit.
 In fact, a recent survey revealed that 75% of adults felt staying in shape was “very important” to them.
 Moreover, about the same number of people said there was something about their body that they wanted to change.
 While getting healthy is clearly on people’s minds, Americans seem to have trouble sticking to an exercise regimen.
 Just 31% of Americans reported exercising regularly, and almost half admitted they weren’t active at all.